jlutran/sftpcloudfs/README.md

                           Enable separate large object container feature (optional) --large-object-container-suffix=SUFFIX
-                          Custom suffix append to segments container name (optional) --config=CONFIG       Use an alternative configuration file
+                          Custom suffix append to segments container name (optional) --user-agent=USER_AGENT
+                          Custom HTTP User-Agent value to be used (optional)
+                          default: sftpcloudfs-<version>
+    --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.